General Terms and Conditions

 - The invoice consists of remuneration, disbursements and VAT.

 - Unless agreed otherwise, the Client owes the Contractor a remuneration amounting to the number of worked hours multiplied by the hourly rate applied by the Contractor.
 This hourly rate is stated in the engagement letter to the Client.
-The Contractor reserves the right to adjust these rates every year to the price developments.
+The Contractor reserves the right to adjust these rates every year.
 In the event of extreme urgency, the Contractor may multiply the rates for such rush assignment by one and a half.

 - Disbursements are Compensation of specified expenses such as court registry fees, travel and hotel expenses, appraisal costs, et cetera.

 - The Client owes the Contractor an advance payment for what it is entitled to.
-Such advance payment shall be set off against the final invoice.
+Such advance payment shall be set off against every invoice.

 Invoices and suspension of work